Excerpts from Jim Conrad's

 Despite arbutuses being well-known trees and bushes, their taxonomy isn't settled, and it's not even clear how the genus is to be defined.
 Moreover, often the species tend to hybridize with one another.

-In the 2014 Flora del Bajío treatment of Arbutus species in this part of upland central Mexico, five of Mexico's seven species are documented as occurring, and those species display several variations and instances of hybridization.
+In the 2014 Flora del Bajío treatment of Arbutus species in this part of upland central Mexico, five of Mexico's seven species are documented as occurring in our area, and those species display several variations and instances of hybridization.
 In the Flora it's stated that this region's arbutus species exhibit an extraordinary diversity of forms, and their taxonomy is still confusing -- "... una extraordinaria diversidad de formas cuya taxonomía es aún confusa."

 According to the Flora, if in our area you have an Arbutus with leaves densely covered with gland-tipped hairs averaging around 1.5mm long, and the leaf undersurfaces are paler than the upper surfaces but NOT strikingly so and NOT so dense and entangled that the blade's green surface can't be seen below the hairs, you have the "glandular variant" of ARBUTUS XALAPENSIS.